 Double-occupancy rooms with community baths.
-The majority of these buildings are only for first-year students with the exception of Threlkeld Hall.
+These buildings are only for first-year students.
 These residence halls represent the most cost-conscious options and facilitate lots of interaction with other residents on your floor and building.

 Suite-style or apartment-style rooms with semi-private and private bathroom options.
 These buildings have the widest range of options for residents with buildings that are first-year residents only, mixed-class halls, and upper-class only apartments.
 Suite-style halls allow for more privacy and individual control and responsibility over bathroom space.
 Our apartments offer the greatest amount of privacy and are considered a good option for upper-class students.
 All apartments have a kitchen and at least one bathroom.

 Multiple options for upper-class students, including on-campus housing in apartment-style buildings and apartments with affiliated properties.
 Housing for upper-class students has several options that offer a wide variety of living spaces and price points for upper class students.
-Check out our new on campus option opening for Fall 2016, University Pointe and review dining services for our on campus residents.
+Check out our new Campus Housing options for Fall 2017, University Pointe and Cardinal Towne and review dining services for our on campus residents.